Confuzu/CivitAI_scanner/README.md

 # CivitAI scanner

-It asks the Civit API for all content of the given Username and creates a nice CSV with all the Infos the API is providing.
+It asks the Civit API for all content of the given Username and creates a nice CSV with all the Infos the API is providing. <br />

 ## Authentication

-Set your CivitAI API token as an environment variable (recommended):
+Set your CivitAI API token as an environment variable (recommended): <br />

 ```bash
 export CIVITAI_API_TOKEN=your_token_here
 ```

 If the variable is not set, you will be prompted to enter it at startup (input is hidden).
-The token is sent via `Authorization: Bearer` header — never appended to URLs. </ b>
+The token is sent via `Authorization: Bearer` header — never appended to URLs. <br />

-Example
+Example: <br />

-This is the first line of the CSV with the user psoft of what you will find in username_output.csv.
+This is the first line of the CSV with the user psoft of what you will find in username_output.csv. <br />

 Item Name
 ```